 Two particular issues have arisen in relation to this new insurance regime.
 As a trustee you need to be aware of these.

 ISSUE ONE – SUM INSURED

-As a Trustee, you must be cognizant of the fact that on line calculators and tools offer only an indication of a total rebuilding cost and thus, only an indicative answer to what sum the home should be insured for.
-Homes for example that have undergone improvements, renovations, additions, that have special features, that would need engineering works, that are of a high quality, etc., may not be adequately assessed simply by using an on line insurance calculator because the cost to rebuild these homes may not be accurately estimated by the on line calculator utilized.
+As a trustee, you must be cognizant of the fact that on line calculators and tools offer only an indication of a total rebuilding cost and thus, only an indicative answer to what sum the home should be insured for.
+Homes, for example, that have undergone improvements, renovations, additions, that have special features, that would need engineering works, that are of a high quality, etc., may not be adequately assessed simply by using an on line insurance calculator because the cost to rebuild these homes may not be accurately estimated by the online calculator utilised.

 ISSUE TWO – KEEPING EVIDENCE OF CALCULATION OF SUM INSURED